Skip to content Skip to Chat

 Making College Work—For Everyone

-Providing equitable access to populations historically not well-served by higher education is the first step toward closing the opportunity gap and ensuring our collective resilience.
-These populations include students from communities of color, low-income families, rural locations, and/or families in which previous generations did not attend college.
-According to self-reporting at the time of enrollment, 74% of WGU’s students come from at least one of these populations.*
+Providing access to higher education for populations from aspirational communities is the first step toward closing the opportunity gap and ensuring our collective well-being.
+These populations include students from communities of color, low-income families, rural locations, and/or families in which they are the first to attend college.
+According to self-reporting at the time of enrollment, 74% of WGU’s students come from at least one of these communities.*

 *Source: 2023 Annual Report